The bunny money meter is up to $65,000!

 - Dani Filipek, 25, Michigan - Top midwest runner is new to the ultra game and is USATF 50 Mile National Trail Champ, but she faces a whole different universe of runner here and this is her first shot at Distance of Truth.
 Big step up in class and she's in much deeper water here but she's just 25 and you never know - isn't that why we make them line up and run the durn thing?

 Harvey Handicaps the Fifties

-- Vicki Gascho, 45, CO. - Winner of Bear Chase 100K takes on tougher course; no reason she can't win here.
-Third pick.
+- Christine Tokarz, 40, CO. - Third in last year's Bear Chase takes on tougher course and is another perennial podium finisher; no reason she can't win here.
+Fourth pick.

 - Candy Granger, 45, CO. - Local Steamboat runner has run some good ones including top 10 at Bighorn 50 miler.
 Knows course well and suspect she's focussed on running well before home town fans.
 Upset pick to win.